jianjin-app/website/content/privacy-notice.md

 * Your contact and billing information, such as your email address and billing address.
-* The notes and other data you enter into Jianjin.
+* The notes and other data you enter into StepWise Chinese.
 * Information about how you use the service (see examples below).

 ## How we get your personal information and why we have it